Official websites use .gov

 • Sores or bumps in the genital or rectal area

-What happens during an STD test?
+What happens during an STI test?

+Some STIs may be diagnosed during a physical exam, blood tests, or a microscopic examination of a sore or fluid swabbed from the vagina, penis, or anus.
 Depending on the type of suspected infection, you may get one of the following types of tests:

 Blood tests

 • During the test, a health care professional will take a blood sample from a vein in your arm, using a small needle.
-After the needle is inserted, a small amount of blood will be collected into a test tube or vial
+After the needle is inserted, a small amount of blood will be collected into a test tube or vial.

 Urine tests

-• During the test, you will provide a sterile sample of urine in a cup as instructed by your provider
+• During the test, you will provide a sterile sample of urine in a cup as instructed by your provider.

 Swab tests

-• Used to diagnose HPV, chlamydia, gonorrhea, and herpes
+• Used to diagnose HPV, chlamydia, gonorrhea, and herpes.

 • During the test, a provider will use a special swab to take a sample from the site of the infection.
 In women, samples may be taken from the vagina or cervix.
 In men, samples may be taken from the penis or urethra, the tube that carries urine out of the body.